 We do not mislead or deceive people when we collect these personal data.

-We are open and honest and comply with the transparency obligations of users’ right to be informed about which personal data we collect if users give their consent.
+We are open and honest and comply with the transparency obligations of App users’ right to be informed about which personal data we collect if users give their consent.

 How it works

-When the app is initially downloaded it uses three default privacy settings that are designed to protect the privacy of your personal data.
+When the App is initially downloaded it uses three default privacy settings that are designed to protect the privacy of your personal data.
 You can choose to relax some of the default settings and share some of your personal data.

-Before using the app, you will be asked if you give consent for:
+Before using the App, you will be asked if you give consent for:

-a. data about how you use the app being stored and processed in the cloud using Amplitude services
+a.
+Data about how you use the app being stored and processed in the cloud using Amplitude services

-b. community content to be stored in the cloud using Sendird service.
-You can use the app to track and annotate personal data without giving consent for either option a or b.
+b.
+Community content to be stored in the cloud using SendBird service.
+You can use the app to track and annotate personal data without giving consent for either option (a) or (b).

 Your data rights